 Most Affordable Neighborhoods in Torrance, CA

-Some of the cheapest neighborhoods in Torrance are Southwood, Del Amo Fashion Center, and Torrance Heights Civic.
+Some of the cheapest neighborhoods in Torrance are Southwood, Madrona, and Harbor.
 These neighborhoods offer some of the lowest rent prices in Torrance, making them ideal for renters on a budget.
-As of April 25, 2025, the average rent in Torrance is $1,998, which is 0.9% higher than last year.
+As of May 4, 2025, the average rent in Torrance is $1,999, which is 1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Southwood